mppuerta/ih_datamadpt0420_project_m2/README.md

 Next steps: estimate the line's formula for each subgroup created so the price can be estimated very accurately.

 ### :wrench: **Technology Stack and Configuration**
 Used Python, libraries needed: Numpy, Pandas, Matplotlib and Seaborn.
-Also used Tableau, where you'll find the Dashboard created in:
+Also used Tableau.

-Database used can be found in the following link: https://www.kaggle.com/shivam2503/diamonds Tableau Dashboard can be seen here: https://public.tableau.com/profile/marta.p.rez.puerta#!/vizhome/DiamondsDataset/DiamondsDashboard
+Database used can be found in the following link: https://www.kaggle.com/shivam2503/diamonds

+Tableau Dashboard can be seen here: https://public.tableau.com/profile/marta.p.rez.puerta#!/vizhome/DiamondsDataset/DiamondsDashboard